henrya/projects/JsEncode/README.md

 **For JavaScript:**

 Load jsencode.js into your project.
-You can encode the "Hello world!" with a key "123" like this:
+You can encode the string with a key "123" like this:

 var e = jsEncode.encode("Hello world!","123");